KQM-git/TCL/enemy-data/mechanics/enemy-interactions.md

 ## Corrosion Damage

+* Corrosion stacks apply to the whole party, and their damage ignores shields.
-* Corrosion damage stacks are independent of each other, lasts for 10 seconds, deals 10 total ticks of damage, and are linearly dependent on your character's max HP.
+* Corrosion stacks are independent of each other, last for 10 seconds, and deal 10 total ticks of damage scaling linearly with each character's max HP.
+* Corrosion stacks applied by a Rifthound or Rifthound Whelp deal 0.5% max HP damage per tick.

 ### Evidence Vault